 Save your rare, powerful salvaged weapons to outfit these beasts.
 Multiple PPCs, autocannons, and laser banks all work well.
 However, if you’re short on parts, save your long-range weapons for other ‘Mechs – these giants are best for ploughing directly toward the enemy, and short to medium-range weapons are all you’ll need as long as you have some lighter ‘Mechs on hand to handle enemy snipers, turrets, and artillery, which will focus their fires on these juggernauts.

 That should be enough to get you started on ‘Mech building.
-As I said above, BattleTech is as much about improvisation as tactics, and so building your lance isn’t ever going to be about following a blueprint.
+BattleTech is as much about improvisation as tactics, so building your lance needs to be fluid and flexible.
 Just remember the old Mechwarrior saying: “Aim for the cockpit, kid – kill the meat, save the metal.”